IBMDeveloperUK/Secure-Cloud/backend/README.md

 docker run -dp 5000:5000 -e PASSWORD='your_password' -e USERNAME='your_username' -e DBNAME='your_db_name' -e ENDPOINT='primary_hostname:port' -e REPLICASET='replica_set_name' disaster-backend
 ```

+Note: You will need to make up your own DBNAME.
+It will be created when the application runs.

 You can find the variables needed for the command above by selecting your service from the *Resource List*.